gkjohnson/convert-three-examples-to-imports/problem-examples.md

 - lines / fat (hilbert3D not converted)
 - lines / fat / wireframe (WireframeGeometry not referenced by WireframeGeometry2)
 - loader / nodes (Node is a reserved name)
-- loader / nrrd (VolumeSlice is not imported for Volume.
-Volume is imported into VolumeSlice?)
 - loader / sea3d
 - loader / sea3d / hierarchy
 - loader / sea3d / keyframe